Islamic State claims responsibility for Jeddah attack

 Late last month, a knife-wielding Saudi man was arrested after attacking and wounding a security guard at the French consulate in Jeddah.

+French President Emmanuel Macron called the teacher, Samuel Paty, a hero, and he pledged to fight “Islamist separatism”, saying it was threatening to take over some Muslim communities in France.

-Reporting by Omar Fahmy, writing by Aziz El Yaakoubi; Editing by Gareth Jones and Hugh Lawson
+Reporting by Omar Fahmy, writing by Aziz El Yaakoubi and Alexander Cornwell; Editing by Gareth Jones, Hugh Lawson and Alex Richardson

 Our Standards: The Thomson Reuters Trust Principles.